jeon11/academic-kickstart/content/authors/admin/_index.md

 I am a 2nd year graduate student at Human Centered Design and Engineering (HCDE) program at the University of Washington.

-I am a **curious-minded, data enthusiast** passionate in <mark>**UX research**</mark>.
+I am an **inquisitive, data enthusiast** passionate in <mark>**UX research**</mark>.
 I believe that data-driven insights are at the heart of unveiling users' underlying needs and delivering meaningful experiences.

 See my projects [>> HERE <<](#projects).

 <!-- I come with a background in psychology and data science for several years. and have been working with data for several years.
 I My previous experiences range from research in academia to project management in various startups. -->
 <!-- My previous experiences range from working as a research analyst in academia to various startups focusing in UX research, project and product management.   -->